eoscanada/eos-go/README.md

 They can respectively be overridden by specifying environment variable `EOS_GO_API_URL` and `EOS_GO_P2P_ENDPOINT` respectively.

+### Release

+We are using [Goreleaser](https://goreleaser.com/) to perform releases.
+Install the `goreleaser` binary ([instructions](https://goreleaser.com/install/)) and follow these steps:

+- Dry run release process first with `goreleaser release --skip-publish --skip-validate --rm-dist`
+- Publish **draft** release with `goreleaser release --rm-dist`
+- Open GitHub's release and check that the release messages are all good
+- Once everything is good, publish release

 ### Contributing

 Any contributions are welcome, use your standard GitHub-fu to pitch in and improve.